CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_02.md

 model.save('./outputs/keras-tf-mnist.h5')
 ```

+This looks a little bit more complex than our last example!
+Let's walk through what this script does:

+1. We define the input parameters for the script (data folder, batch size, and number of training epochs)
+1. We load the data from our Azure Files share
+1. We transform the data to the format that `Keras` expects
+1. We get hold of the current run (`Run.get_submitted_run()`) - the SDK will manage the run this time
+1. We build a Convolution Neural Network with two convolutional layers with ReLu as the activation function, followed by a dense 128 neuron large fully connected layer
+1. We let Keras assemble and train the model
+1. We run our test data through it and get the predictions
+1. We log the final accuracy to our experiment
+1. We save the model to the `outputs/` folder (Batch AI will automatically upload that folder to the experiment afterwards)

-Lastly, we need to package the scripts and "send" them to Batch AI.
+To get the training working, we need to package the scripts and "send" them to Batch AI.
 Azure ML uses the `Estimator` class for that:

 ```python
 from azureml.train.estimator import Estimator